clojuresque/base/README.markdown

   clojuresque from Clojars.
 * The `group` and `version` properties define the respective attributes of your project.
 They are required for the POM generation.
-* `usePlugin` basically loads the clojure plugin.
+* `apply` basically loads the clojure plugin.
 * `warnOnReflection` turns on the reflection warnings of the clojure compiler
 * `aotCompile` specifies whether to produce a source jar or an AOT compiled jar.
 The default is produce a source jar, because they also tend to be smaller.
 [This issue was discussed on the Google group.][aot]
-* `clojureSnapshotsRepo` tells gradle where to find the clojure and contrib snapshots, ie. where it can find the [Hudson server][hudson].
-* `clojarsRepo` adds the [Clojars Repository][cr] in a similar way.
+* `clojarsRepo` adds the [Clojars Repository][cr].
-* `gradleHomeRepo` is used to add `${GRADLE_HOME}/lib` as a local repository.
-  This is useful to minimise the download of the scp ant task dependencies.
-  *Note that `GRADLE_HOME` must be set for this to work!* *Note, that this must come before a possible `mavenCentral()`!*
-* In the `dependencies` section we add a dependency on the current master SNAPSHOT.
+* In the `dependencies` section we add a dependency on clojure.
-* Last but not least: `configureClojarsDeploy` configures the given `Upload` task to deploy to the [Clojars Repository][cr]

-This can be even more simplified by registering clojuresque with your local Gradle installation.
-Put the clojuresque jar in `${GRADLE_HOME}/lib` and add the following line to `${GRADLE_HOME}/plugin.properties`:

-    clojure=clojuresque.ClojurePlugin

-From now on you can skip the whole `buildscript` stuff and just use `usePlugin('clojure')` to load the plugin.

 ## Filter

 In the filesets you can specify filters with `include` resp. `exclude`.
 This is fine for mostly file based languages.
 However clojure is strongly based on namespaces.
-Therefor the clojure part of the source sets support also `includeNamespace` and `excludeNamespace` which can be used to filter on the namespace name.
+Therefor the clojure part of the source sets support also `clojureIncludeNamespace` and `clojureExcludeNamespace` which can be used to filter on the namespace name.
 Eg. to exclude examples from the final jar one could use

     sourceSets.main.clojure {
-        excludeNamespace 'my.project.examples.**.*'
+        clojureExcludeNamespace 'my.project.examples.**.*'
     }

 ## Clojars Deployment